shreyastalwekar/Covid-Helper/README.md

 	4. Shreyas Talwekar, VIT Pune

 - *Detailed Explanation of the Idea:*
 	CovidHelper is an application to classify COVID19 and non-COVID through deep learning .
 In the Covidhelper Android App, there exists a subtle difference in X-ray images of lungs from COVID positive vs COIVID negative patients.
-We designed a website with complete diagnostics that allows users to upload X-ray images and the system then predicts.
+We designed a Android App with complete diagnostics that allows users to upload X-ray images and the system then predicts.

 	It is a Android App that can detect the Covid-19 through x rays using deep learning.
 It shows nearest vaccination centre also it provides resources for fighting covid and getting vaccinated .